felix-zenk/onboardapis/README.md

 To begin with development you will need to know a few things first:

-* What vehicle type you want to use (e.g. train)
+* What vehicle type you want to use
-* Who operates the vehicle (e.g. Deutsche Bahn / DB)
+* Who operates the vehicle
-* What country is the operator from (e.g. Germany)
+* What country is the operator from

 With this information you can get the needed module from the package ``onboardapis.<vehicle-type>.<country>.<operator>``